Secure Wireless Communication via Polarforming: Introduction

-To overcome this limitation, polarforming has emerged as an innovative solution that can dynamically reconfigure the antenna polarization in a cost-effective manner \cite{pf1,pf2,pf3}.
-By adjusting the phase differences among antenna elements within each antenna (e.g., dual-polarized antenna with two co-located and mutually orthogonal antenna elements, or tri-polarized antenna with three such elements) through electronic phase shifting and/or mechanical antenna rotation, polarforming can flexibly control the antenna polarization as required, thereby fully exploiting polarization DoFs to mitigate depolarization effects and adapt to polarized channel variations \cite{pf2}.
+To overcome this limitation, polarforming has emerged as an innovative solution that can dynamically reconfigure the antenna polarization in a cost-effective manner \cite{pf1,pf2,pf3,pf4}.
+Compared with most existing methods that reconfigure discrete polarization patterns through carefully designed antenna structures \cite{pra}, polarforming enables the antenna to be flexibly configured into arbitrary polarization states as required, by adjusting the phase differences among antenna elements within each antenna (e.g., a dual-polarized antenna with two co-located orthogonal elements, or a tri-polarized antenna with three such elements) through electronic phase shifting or mechanical antenna rotation, without modifying the physical antenna structure \cite{pf2}.
 In addition to conventional beamforming, polarforming can be integrated into secure wireless communication systems to improve robustness against eavesdropping, especially in scenarios with limited spatial DoFs.
 In particular, we can align the polarization state of the received signal with that of the legitimate user's antenna to maximize signal reception, while simultaneously inducing perfect polarization mismatching at the eavesdropper to suppress interception.

 In light of the above, this letter investigates the polarforming design for secure wireless communication from a base station (BS) to a legitimate user in the presence of an eavesdropper.
 The BS is equipped with multiple polarization-reconfigurable antennas (PRAs), each containing two orthogonal antenna elements and capable of dynamically adjusting its polarization via a phase shifter.
 The user and the eavesdropper are each equipped with a single FPA.
 To maximize the achievable secrecy rate, we propose an efficient iterative algorithm to jointly optimize transmit beamforming and polarforming.
 Specifically, beamforming exploits spatial DoFs to steer the transmit beam toward the user, while polarforming leverages polarization DoFs to match/mismatch the polarization state of the received signal with that of the user's/eavesdropper's antenna.
 Simulation results demonstrate that the proposed system significantly improves the achievable secrecy rate compared to conventional FPA systems, owing to the polarforming gain provided by antenna polarization optimization.